KDE/kapidox/README.md

 ## Dependencies

-### Required
+## Installation
-You need Python 3 to run the scripts.
+Python 3 is required to run the scripts.
 Additionally you need to have the jinja2 and yaml (or pyyaml) modules.

-The following command should install them for the current user:
+The following command creates a venv and installs the tool:

-    pip install --user PyYAML jinja2

-Of course, you need Doxygen!
+    $ ./bootstrap-devenv.sh

 ### Optional
 Doxyqml and doxypypy might be needed to let doxygen document qml